 These guidelines explain how we may process your claims:

 Health insurance plans: In most cases, we will bill your primary health insurance company.
-If we haven’t heard from your insurer after 30 to 45 days, we may ask for your help in contacting them.
+If we haven’t heard from your insurer after 30 to 45 days, we may ask for your help in contacting a representative.
 Amounts that are denied, rejected or left unpaid may become your responsibility, depending on your plan type and benefits.
 Getting preauthorization can help you find healthcare providers in your plan's network and locations that offer services covered by your plan.
 Preauthorization is not a guarantee of coverage.
 Ask about you plan's limits and eligibility before you seek service.